Mossdale Session 23

 If I'm to proceed along the choked rift ahead I need to either bring these boulders down or continue the scaffold to protect myself from stuff falling from above.

 Began to make my way out and caught up with Adele at Confusion Passage.
 I then switched my lights off and shadowed her back to our rendezvous point.
 She'd supsected I'd been behind but laughed when I appeared a second later out of the inky blackness.
-I've been strict with Adele but felt it necessary to avoid her making the mistakes we have all made and learn't (sometimes the hard way) over many many years of Potholing.
-She is a very wise woman and far smarter than I am, but has been an excellent pupil and partner.
+I've been strict with Adele but felt it necessary to avoid her making the mistakes we have all made and learn't from (sometimes the hard way) over many many years of Potholing.

 On arrival at the surface it was obvious the midges were out in force!
 I suggested we hike a little and find somewhere a little breezier.
 We got changed on the top track with a slight breeze, no airbourne critters and a remarkable twilight view of Great Whernside.
 Trip duration 2.5 hours.